 ASCII member Wayne Hunter of AvTek Solutions adds that the right email security features aren’t optional.
 Malware attacks that cause a data breach are a common reason that small businesses close their doors within 6 months.
 “If a business doesn’t deploy an email security solution, all they’re asking for is trouble,” Hunter says.

-As a managed services provider (MSP), it’s important to realize, however, that not all email security solutions are equally user-friendly.
-Make sure the solutions you include in your portfolio have these five email security features.
+As a managed services provider (MSP), it’s essential to realize that not all email security solutions are equally user-friendly.
+Ensure the solutions you include in your portfolio have these five email security features.

 Top Email Security Features

-Encryption allows a user to transmit sensitive information to a recipient, but make it unreadable to other people who may intercept the email.
-Look for a solution that doesn’t require the user to install plug-ins or apps and, stresses Bloomfield, that makes encrypting a message simple for the user — such as simply typing brackets around the subject line to encrypt the email.
+Encryption allows a user to transmit sensitive information to a recipient but makes it unreadable to others who may intercept the email.
+Look for a solution that doesn’t require the user to install plug-ins or apps and makes encrypting a message simple for the user – such as simply typing brackets around the subject line to encrypt the email.

-Hunter adds, that some email security solutions also enable the user to set policies that prohibit unauthorized actions.
+Hunter adds that some email security solutions also enable users to set policies prohibiting unauthorized actions.
 For example, if a user sends data such as social security or credit card numbers, the solutions will automatically encrypt the email or block the email and send a notification to an administrator.

 Email filtering stops junk mail and holds email that violates specific policies in quarantine.
-Often, however, there are exceptions to the rules that filter emails and some necessary information won’t get through.
-MSPs need to find a solution for their clients that enables them to easily white list addresses and to pull easy-to-understand reports on account activity.
+However, there are often exceptions to the rules that filter emails, and some necessary information won’t get through.
+MSPs must find a solution for their clients that enables them to whitelist addresses and easily pull easy-to-understand reports on account activity.

 Email archiving keeps a copy of each email, inbound or outgoing, and enables the user to search stored mail.
-It’s a valuable tool if a user needs to quickly find a specific email or find a lost or deleted file.
-For clients in certain industries, archiving is necessary for regulatory or legal reasons.
+It’s a valuable tool for a user to quickly find a specific email or a lost or deleted file.
+Archiving is necessary for clients in certain industries for regulatory or legal reasons.

 Just One Part of a Total Solution

-Hunter points out to offer real value to your clients, email security must be used in conjunction with a total security suite, including antivirus, antispam and antimalware.
+Hunter points out that to offer real value to your clients, email security must be used with a total security suite, including antivirus, antispam and antimalware.
 “You have to combine all solutions for true security,” he says.

-Bloomfield says if your clients are on managed services, it’s important to include, at a minimum, email security for incoming and outgoing email as a part of the services you provide.
+Bloomfield says if your clients are on managed services, it’s essential to include, at a minimum, email security for incoming and outgoing email as a part of the services you provide.
 “It’s a necessity.
 Every managed services provider needs to offer it.
-If you aren’t, your clients are going to go somewhere else to get it,” he comments.
+If you aren’t, your clients will go somewhere else to get it,” he comments.

-Hunter also reminds MSPs to follow email security best practices to protect their own businesses.
+Hunter also reminds MSPs to follow best email security practices to protect their businesses.
 “Hackers are targeting MSPs because they manage their clients’ systems, and it’s a potential way to get into their clients’ networks.
-Make sure your backyard is as secure as you’re trying to make your customers’,” he concludes.
+Make sure your backyard is as secure as you’re trying to make your customers,” he concludes.